-Colorado may be a beautiful place to live, but the cold winters can bring lots of snow to your area.
+Colorado may be a beautiful place to live, but the cold winters can bring lots of snow damage to roofs in your area.
 While a snowy roof can muffle sound and provide some insulation, it can also wreak havoc on your roof.
-If you want to better protect your roof, check out these three ways snow can ruin your roof.
+If you want to better protect your home from having snow damage to your roof, check out these three ways snow can ruin your roof.

 1. It May Put Too Much Weight on the Roof